FlorjanKlancar/worklog_2/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you want to setup this project locally you need to generate new project on Firebase, get the Web API Key and save it in .env.example variable.
+If you want to setup this project locally you need to generate new project on Firebase, get the Google credentials and save them in .env.example variable.

 ### Installation